The 28th regime FAQ (founder-focused)

 A: This is now one of the clearest parts of the draft.
 The proposal includes an EU employee stock option plan (EU-ESO).
 The key feature is timing of taxation: the warrant would not be taxed at grant, vesting, or exercise, but only when the shares received from it are sold.
 That is more concrete than the old political messaging.
 But the wider tax environment around companies and employment still remains largely national.

-A: It is now a proposed Regulation.
-That matters because, if adopted, the core company-law rules would apply directly across the EU rather than being rewritten separately in 27 national transpositions.
-But it is still only a proposal at this stage, so Parliament and the Council can still amend it before anything becomes final.
+A: The Commission proposal is a Regulation based on Article 114 TFEU, the EU's internal-market harmonisation legal basis.
+That matters because, if adopted in that form, the core company-law rules would apply directly across the EU rather than being rewritten separately in 27 national transpositions.

 Q: Can these practical details still change?